William Procter Jr.: As a professor

 Prior to 1847, there were no pharmaceutical textbooks.
 That changed in 1847 with the textbook from Germany titled Lehrbuch der pharmaceutischen Technik by Karl Friedrich Mohr.
 In England, Theophilus Redwood translated the book and adapted it to English practice, resulting in Practical Pharmacy, which arrived in the U.S. in 1848.
 Procter edited an American edition for the publisher Lea and Blanchard of Philadelphia.
-Procter’s edition added approximately one-third new material.
+Procter's edition added approximately one-third new material.
 Procter's Practical Pharmacy was published in 1849.
 An Introduction to Practical Pharmacy by Edward Parrish, from the same publishers in 1855, became the standard.

 Procter became professor of practical and theoretical pharmacy at the college in 1846.
 He believed apprenticeships were the best way to train pharmacists.
 Lectures were held for apprentices in the evening from October through February.
 His lectures covered pharmacy techniques such as maceration, percolation, and distillation followed by a discussion of drugs and preparations.
 He continued at the college for almost 20 years, resigning in 1866.
 He returned to the position in 1872 after American pharmacist Edward Parrish, who was the first president of Swarthmore College, had died.
 Procter died in 1874 shortly after completing a lecture at the college.

-In May 3, 1941, a statue depicting Procter was constructed by American sculptor William Marks Simpson at the headquarters of the American Pharmaceutical Association.
+On May 3, 1941, a statue depicting Procter was constructed by American sculptor William Marks Simpson at the headquarters of the American Pharmaceutical Association.